tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 ### 2-2: The Economist as Policy Advisor

+<mark>Summary:</mark> Economists can make either positive or normative statements.
+Policymakers listen to these statements and form laws based on the advice, though economists are not always listened to.

 **Positive versus Normative Analysis**
 - A **positive statement** is objective and makes a statement about how the world *is*
 - A **normative statement** is subjective and makes a statement about how the world *should be*